 If the load at a facility has grown by less than ten Average Megawatts in the preceding consecutive 12-month monitoring period, then BPA shall notify «Customer Name» that the load remains a Potential NLSL or Planned NLSL, and BPA may continue to monitor the load growth in the subsequent consecutive 12-month monitoring period. «Option 1: Include for Load Following customers:BPA shall also determine if liquidated damages are applicable pursuant to section 1.8 of Exhibit D.»«Option 2: Include for Block and Slice/Block customers:BPA shall also determine if liquidated damages are applicable pursuant to section 1.6 of Exhibit D.»

-If a facility’s load has grown by less than ten Average Megawatts in the preceding consecutive 12-month monitoring period(s), then BPA will track the cumulative total load from one monitoring period to the next.
-For purposes of this section 20.3 and section 1 of Exhibit D, the cumulative total load, including load increases and load reductions, from the prior 12-month monitoring period(s) will be referred to as the “cumulative prior load”.
-At the end of each 12-month monitoring period, BPA shall update section 1.5 of Exhibit D with the amount of «Customer Name»’s cumulative prior load and include the amount of cumulative prior load in the calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF rates for the subsequent consecutive 12-month monitoring period.
+If the load at a facility has grown by less than ten Average Megawatts in the preceding consecutive 12-month monitoring period(s), then BPA will track the cumulative total load at the facility from one monitoring period to the next.
+For purposes of this section 20.3 and section 1 of Exhibit D, the cumulative total load, including load increases and load reductions, from the prior 12-month monitoring period(s) will be referred to as the “Cumulative Prior Load”.
+At the end of each 12-month monitoring period, BPA shall update section 1.5 of Exhibit D with the amount of «Customer Name»’s Cumulative Prior Load and include the amount of Cumulative Prior Load in the calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF rates for the subsequent consecutive 12-month monitoring period.

-20.3.5.3 Facility Load Included in Customer’s Firm Requirement Power
+20.3.5.3 Load at a Facility Included in Customer’s Firm Requirement Power

-For purposes of this section 20.3 and section 1 of Exhibit D, the amount of cumulative prior load of a Potential NLSL or Planned NLSL when BPA determines the facility to be an NLSL will be the fixed amount of «Customer Name»’s facility load that BPA will include in its calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF Rate(s).
-BPA may adjust the fixed amount of «Customer Name»’s facility load that BPA will include in its calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF Rate(s) if «Customer Name»’s facility load reduces by 10 aMW below the fixed amount.
+For purposes of this section 20.3 and section 1 of Exhibit D, the amount of Cumulative Prior Load of a Potential NLSL or Planned NLSL when BPA determines the facility to be an NLSL will be the fixed amount of «Customer Name»’s load at a facility that BPA will include in its calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF Rate(s).
+BPA may adjust the fixed amount of «Customer Name»’s load at a facility that BPA will include in its calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF Rate(s) if «Customer Name»’s load at the facility reduces by 10 aMW below the fixed amount.

-Upon BPA’s determination that a monitored load is an NLSL, all measured amounts of such NLSL that exceed the facility’s load that is included in «Customer Name»’s Firm Requirements Power calculation shall be part of «Customer Name»’s NLSL, which will be served in accordance with this section 20.3 and section 1 of Exhibit D.
+Upon BPA’s determination that a monitored load is an NLSL, all measured amounts of such NLSL that exceed the load at the facility that is included in «Customer Name»’s Firm Requirements Power calculation shall be part of «Customer Name»’s NLSL, which will be served in accordance with this section 20.3 and section 1 of Exhibit D.

-BPA shall update the table in section 1.5.2 of Exhibit D with the fixed amount of facility load to be included in the calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF Rate(s).
+BPA shall update the table in section 1.5.2 of Exhibit D with the fixed amount of load at the facility to be included in the calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF Rate(s).

 Include in LOAD FOLLOWING template.